Timo Boll: Injury and comeback (2004–2006)

 Back problems troubled Boll during the first half of 2004, which hindered his preparation for the 2004 Summer Olympics.
 Here, he was outclassed in the quarterfinal by Jan-Ove Waldner.
 After a period marked by public criticism, Timo Boll won tournament victories in Poland, Austria, and Germany.
 He also reached semi-finals of the Pro Tour in Peking, where he was edged out 3–4 by Ma Lin.
 Early in the 2005 season, Boll's back problems struck again; nevertheless, he won the silver medal in doubles at the World Championship, playing with Christian Süß.
 He was awarded the Fair Play Award from the ITTF after a referee's decision was reversed in favor of his opponent during the knockout rounds of that competition, leading to a defeat.
 The year ended with Boll winning the Champions League with TTV RE-BAU Gönnern, and the Table Tennis World Cup in Liège in Belgium, in which he defeated all three Chinese first-class players.
-In 2007, he won the European Championship in singles, doubles, and in the team competition.